Best Leica M lenses in 2024: every current Leica M rangefinder lens

 If you are looking for the best Leica M lens for your rangefinder, there are a LOT to choose from.
 In this guide, we run through the full range, explain the benefits of each, and show you the best prices available today.

-The combined viewfinder and rangefinder of Leica M series cameras have made them the darlings of many discerning photographers, for over 60 years.
-Their compact, minimalist designs and almost silent operation make these cameras ideal for street photography, candid portraiture, and much more besides.
-The ethos of compact simplicity extends to Leica’s M-mount lenses, which are typically small and lightweight, yet go extra-large in terms of optical performance.
+The combined viewfinder and rangefinder of the Leica M series have made these cameras beloved by discerning photographers for over 60 years.
+Their compact, minimalist design and nearly silent operation make them perfect for street photography, candid portraits, and more.
+This philosophy of simplicity extends to Leica's M-mount lenses, known for their compactness and lightweight design while delivering exceptional optical performance.

-Leica M-mount lenses are designed to deliver outstanding resolution, contrast, color rendition, structure, and tonal depth.
-The current range is divided into four categories.
-Primes are split into ‘fast and compact’, ‘high speed’, and ‘classic’ sections, whereas the ‘zoom’ category is currently a class of one, the TRI-ELMAR-M 16-18-21mm.
+Leica M-mount lenses are renowned for their outstanding resolution, contrast, color rendition, structure, and tonal depth.
+The current lineup is divided into four categories: prime lenses, which are further split into ‘fast and compact,’ ‘high speed,’ and ‘classic’ sections, and a single zoom lens, the TRI-ELMAR-M 16-18-21mm.

 Sebastian Oakley